-MEDC will partner with the Michigan State Police (MSP) to provide CDBG-DR funds to assist with updating the State of Michigan Hazard Mitigation Plan as well as providing funds for the development, update, amendment and cost share for local hazard mitigation plans.
-Additionally, MEDC may partner with the State of Michigan Licensing and Regulatory Affairs to ensure priorities relating to code compliance align properly with the parameters established by both parties (MEDC Planning Program and Michigan Licensing and Regulatory Affairs).
-The Planning Program will provide non-competitive grants to communities falling within the designated HUD MID or State MID areas (2020 program only).
+MEDC will partner with the Michigan Emergency Management Association (MEMA) to provide CDBG-DR funds to assist with updating the State of Michigan Hazard Mitigation Plan as well as providing funds for the development, update, and cost share for local hazard mitigation plans.
+Additionally, MEDC will partner with the State of Michigan Licensing and Regulatory Affairs to ensure priorities relating to code compliance align properly with the parameters established by both parties (MEDC Planning Program and Michigan Licensing and Regulatory Affairs).
+The Planning Program will provide non-competitive grants to communities falling within the designated HUD MID or State MID areas.